 About the televoting system

 The Germany-based company digame mobile GmbH has been the EBU’s long-term voting partner since 2004.
-The company gathers all televotes and jury votes in all countries and is being closely monitored by two independent PwC observers.
-Its systems are build to handle all incoming votes according to the Rules of the Eurovision Song Contest, and can detect and exclude systematic bulk votes (also referred to as ‘power-voting’).
+The company gathers all televotes and jury votes in all countries and is closely monitored by two independent observers from Ernst & Young.
+Its systems are built to handle all incoming votes according to the Rules of the Eurovision Song Contest, and can detect and exclude any kind of unwanted or unusual voting behaviour.

 What if a country cannot deliver a valid televoting result?